Frequently Asked Questions

 Who are you guys?

-We offer modern, contemporary and very high spec student property, as well as providing an unrivalled care and quality service.
+We offer modern, contemporary and very high spec student property, as well as providing great value, unrivalled care and a quality service.

-We are fully CLASS Accredited by Liverpool City Council and work closely with The University of Liverpool, John Moores University and Liverpool Hope University to provide top quality, safe properties to our tenants.
+We are fully CLASS Accredited by Liverpool City Council, which means they have certified that we provide some of safest and most secure properties in the city.
+We work closely with The University of Liverpool, John Moores University and Liverpool Hope University to provide top quality, safe properties to our tenants.

 Are all your properties online?